-Issues:
+Issue:

-While there are a number of inter-related grounds for complaint identified on the complaint form, at the Hearing the Complainant confirmed, as identified on page 3 of Exhibit C-1, that there are three remaining issues to be argued before the CARB:
+While there are a number of inter-related grounds for complaint identified on the initial complaint form, the Complainant stated at the hearing that the sole remaining issue to be argued before the CARB was:

-- 1. The assessed rents are in excess of market value - 2.
-The assessed GIM is in excess of market value - 3.
-The subject is not assessed equitably with competing properties revised at the hearing to correct an error (incorrect commercial value was used) and based on a reduction in the GIM applied to Beltline and Downtown properties from 13.0 to 12.19, along with an adjustment to the rent rates.
-The assessed typical vacancy and the assessment for the commercial portion were not contested.
+1. The assessed GIM is in excess of market value and is not equitable with similar properties based on a reduction in the GIM applied to Beltline and Downtown properties from 13.0 to 12.19.
+The assessed rents and typical vacancy were not contested.